remix-run/react-router/docs/routers/create-browser-router.md

 );
 ```

-If you don't wish to perform your own pseudo-matching, you can leverage the partial `matches` srray and the `handle` field on a route to keep the children definitions co-located:
+If you don't wish to perform your own pseudo-matching, you can leverage the partial `matches` array and the `handle` field on a route to keep the children definitions co-located:

 ```jsx
 let router = createBrowserRouter([